Horticultural therapy education and training, based on Vancouver Island, BC:

 Class size is limited to 10.
 Early application is advised to ensure placement and provide plenty of time to explore the pre-reading list.
 For more detailed information about courses or for registration information, contact Ann at firstname.lastname@example.org.

 Where can I find more information about therapeutic horticulture and horticultural therapy?

 Start with the information and links provided on the Resources page.
 These will provide you with hours of exploration.

 Students are encouraged to follow and to contribute to the Horticultural Therapy Professional Development Program Facebook site, which tracks current research and articles of interest in TH and HT.
 This is a public Facebook site and anyone is welcome to follow it.

 Is there a professional association for HT in Canada, or a local network group?

 Nationally, the website of the Canadian Horticultural Therapy Association provides information about association membership, horticultural therapy education programs, and the CHTA's annual conference.

 Locally, networking is informal.
 In the Vancouver area, volunteers have arranged for affiliation with the BC Council of Gardens Clubs as a group called Gardens That Heal.
 You can follow news of this group or post items of interest about therapeutic gardens and horticulture to its Facebook site - Gardens That Heal or on our Instagram page at Gardens That Heal -VI

-Horticultural Therapy internships, supervised by Ann Kent HTM, are available to students who satisfy the Canadian Horticultural Therapy Association (CHTA) guidelines for education and training in horticultural therapy (HT).
+Horticultural Therapy internships, in several locations in Canada, are available to students who satisfy the Canadian Horticultural Therapy Association (CHTA) guidelines for education and training in horticultural therapy (HT).
 An internship is 1000 hours and includes field work and written components.
 Membership in the CHTA is required.

 Sites where Ann supervises HT internships require interns to complete a British Columbia Criminal Record check.
 During fall and winter months a flu shot may be mandatory.
 In most locations, HT interns serve as volunteers.

-Placements for HT internships with Ann for 2018 and 2019 are fully subscribed.
+Placements for HT internships with Ann for 2019 are fully subscribed.
 If you are a CHTA member seeking further information about the new CHTA guidelines for internships or mentorships, please look for current information on the CHTA website at www.chta.ca and address any inquiries to firstname.lastname@example.org.